iCHAIT/Elliptical-Curve-Cryptography/README.md

 If the **decisional Diffie–Hellman assumption (DDH)** holds in G, then ElGamal achieves **semantic security**.

 ElGamal encryption is unconditionally malleable, and therefore is not secure under chosen ciphertext attack.
-For example, given an encryption (c_1, c_2) of some (possibly unknown) message m, one can easily construct a valid encryption (c_1, 2 c_2) of the message 2m.
+For example, given an encryption (c1, c2) of some (possibly unknown) message m, one can easily construct a valid encryption (c1, 2c2) of the message 2m.

 To achieve chosen-ciphertext security, the scheme must be further modified, or an appropriate padding scheme must be used.

-ElGamal has the **disadvantage** that the ciphertext is twice as long as the plaintext.

-It has the **advantage** the same plaintext gives a different ciphertext (with near certainty) each time it is encrypted

-### Example

 ![ScreenShot](/images/elgamal.png)

-## TODO*
+## TODO

 * **ECDSA**